-After the harvesting of the wheat is done, the wheat grain or "berries" are stored in bins which have been coated with insecticides.
+After the harvesting of the wheat is done, the wheat grain or “berries” are stored in bins that have been coated with insecticides.
 If any bugs are still hanging around at that point, the farmer will then fumigate the grain.

 It is from this pesticide soaked grain that commercial flour is made.

 Once the milling process starts, more damage is inflicted.

 A wheat grain kernel is composed of three layers: the bran, the germ, and the endosperm layer.